Azure/azure-powershell/src/PostgreSql/docs/Az.PostgreSql.md

 ### [Update-AzPostgreSqlFlexibleServer](Update-AzPostgreSqlFlexibleServer.md)
 Updates an existing server.
 The request body can contain one to many of the properties present in the normal server definition.
-Use Update-AzPostgreSqlConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.
+Use Update-AzPostgreSqlFlexibleServerConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.

 ### [Update-AzPostgreSqlFlexibleServerConfiguration](Update-AzPostgreSqlFlexibleServerConfiguration.md)
+Updates a configuration of a server.
+Use Update-AzPostgreSqlFlexibleServer instead if you want update AdministratorLoginPassword, sku, etc.

 ### [Update-AzPostgreSqlFlexibleServerFirewallRule](Update-AzPostgreSqlFlexibleServerFirewallRule.md)
 Creates a new firewall rule or updates an existing firewall rule.